 “These awards are a tribute to the outstanding work being done by these nominees, who provide the viewer with thorough, fact-checked reporting, examining the stories of the day from multiple perspectives while never wavering in their quest to provide us with the truth about world events,” Bob Mauro, president, the National Academy of Television Arts and Sciences, said in a release about the 38th annual awards.

-Ten other alums were also honored, including Shilpi Gupta ('03) with two nominations for "Gang Land" on ABC’s Nightline; Sweta Vohra ('10) for "The Anacortes Refinery Disaster" for Al Jazeera English's Fault Lines; Durrell Dawson ('06) for "Shots Fired" on ABC’s Nightline, and Daphne Matziaraki (‘16) for 4.1 Miles for New York Times OpDocs.
+Ten other alums were also honored, including Shilpi Gupta (’03) with an Outstanding Hard News Feature nomination for “Gang Land” on ABC’s Nightline; Sweta Vohra (’10) for “The Anacortes Refinery Disaster” for Al Jazeera English’s Fault Lines; Durrell Dawson (’06) for “Shots Fired” on ABC’s Nightline, and Daphne Matziaraki (’16) for 4.1 Miles for New York Times OpDocs.

-Gupta was also on the Brian Ross Investigates team nominated for “Inside the Hunt for the Boston Bombers” and “The Girl Left Behind.”
+Gupta was also on the Brian Ross Investigates team that produced “Inside the Hunt for the Boston Bombers” and “The Girl Left Behind.”

 Bill Whitaker (class of ’78 & ’17) received nominations for two CBS 60 Minutes investigations: “Rikers Island” and “Finding Refuge,” and Dateline NBC Executive Producer David Corvo (’72) received four nominations for “The Bastille Day Attack,” “Do No Harm,” “David Letterman,” and “The Terrorist Next Door & The Face of Terror.”

 Marjorie McAfee (’06) and Emily Taguchi (’06) were both nominated for “Nightclub Massacre: Terror in Orlando” for World News Tonight with David Muir and Nightline.
 Taguchi was also nominated for Nightline’s “Law and Disorder in the Philippines.”